Updated: March 2022

 Welcome back!
 So far we have dove into background information about reading and writing, the warning signs for struggling readers plus areas to include in a full assessment.
 If you haven’t checked those blogs out, take a quick few minutes to pop onto the first and second blogs before continuing to read here.
 Last up, how do we help these kids?!
 As discussed before, children who struggle to read and write do NOT all struggle in the same way.
 Therefore, depending on which area children struggle with, they require different interventions.

 Lastly, children who struggle with a mix of both of these areas need intervention that supports both the word-reading and reading comprehension challenges.
 As many schools and SLPs have tools for working on reading comprehension, I have included some tips here about word-reading instruction that I have accumulated.
-It is important to note that these are tips that help ALL readers, but are especially supportive for those who are struggling to decode words.
+It is important to note that these are tips that help ALL readers, but are especially supportive for those who are struggling to decode (read) words.

 Phonological Awareness and Letter-Sound Correspondences

-* Blending- grab 2-3 small similar objects (e.g., dried pasta, pencils, blocks).
+Blending- grab 2-3 small similar objects (e.g., dried pasta, pencils, blocks).
 Each item will represent one sound.
 You will say a sound while putting one of the objects on the table with a small pause between them.
 The student should then try to determine the word by putting the sounds together.
 Start with two-sound words (e.g., so, me, two, bee, up, at) and move to three-sound words (e.g., cat, bin, sat, kid, nut, zap, pod).

 Decoding (reading) and Encoding (writing)

--Whenever you teach a phonological rule (e.g., silent ‘e’ on end of a word like ‘cape’) incorporate practice in both reading and spelling using this rule.
+-Whenever you teach a new rule (e.g., silent ‘e’ on end of a word like ‘cape’) incorporate practice in both reading and spelling using this rule.
 Just because a student can read a word does not mean that they can immediately spell that word so practice both to support full understanding of the rule.

 -Once a child has learned a phonological rule at the single word level, incorporate this into sentence, paragraph and book-level texts.
 Sentence-level is difficult to come by but you can make a few pages of your own and use them for every student working on that rule.

 -Practicing literacy skills again and again can get a little monotonous.
 My two go to’s for keeping it fresh are humor as well as a variety of writing supplies.
 There are so many options including metallic pencil crayons, twistable crayons, dry erase markers with a mini white board, or a Boogie Board.